-In annual cropland over time no net accumulation of biomass carbon stocks will occur (IPCC 2006).
+In annual cropland over time no net accumulation of biomass carbon stocks will occur.
+In a single year the increase in biomass stocks is assumed to be equal to the biomass losses from harvest and mortality in the same year (IPCC 2006).
+The IPCC 2006 guidelines therefor indicate that change in biomass is only estimated for woody perennial crops.
 Because cropland in the Netherlands mainly consists of annual cropland, carbon stock changes in living biomass are not estimated for Cropland remaining Cropland.
 Like for living biomass, also no carbon stock changes in mineral soils are expected.
 Therefore for Cropland remaining Cropland also no net carbon stock changes in mineral soils are calculated.

-Emissions from lowering the ground water table in organic soils under Cropland, however, are explicitly calculated for areas of Cropland remaining Cropland (see Chapter 11).
+Emissions from lowering the ground water table in organic soils under Cropland, however, are explicitly calculated for areas of Cropland remaining Cropland using the Tier 2 approach provided in Chapter 11.